amolkarmalkar91/T20-World-Cup-2024-Data-Analysis-and-Interactive-Dashboard/README.md

 🌍 Match Outcomes: Wins by result type and venue<br>
 📊 Team Performance: Total wins by team<br>
 🌟 Best XI Selection: Top 11 players of the tournament<br>

 This project was built using Python, MySQL, Excel, Power BI, HTML, and Node.js, aiming to create a user-friendly and engaging experience for cricket enthusiasts.

-Thank you to everyone who supported me on this journey!
-Excited to share more in the future.

-#T20WorldCup2024 #DataAnalysis #Dashboard #PowerBI #Python #MySQL #Cricket #DataVisualization #ProjectCompletion